-In connection with the consummation of this offering, our board of directors will adopt a written related-party transactions policy.
-Pursuant to this policy, the Audit Committee of our board of directors will review all material facts of all related-party transactions and either approve or disapprove entry into the related-party transaction.
+In November 2024, our board of directors adopted a written related-party transactions policy.
+Pursuant to this policy, the Audit Committee of our board of directors review all material facts of all related-party transactions and either approve or disapprove entry into the related-party transaction.
 In determining whether to approve or disapprove entry into a related-party transaction, our Audit Committee shall take into account, among other factors, the following: (i) the benefits of the transaction; (ii) the terms of the transaction; and (iii) whether the transaction would impact the independence of a Related Party, as defined in the policy.